Hevish/Hybrid-Quantum-Split-Learning-on-BotnetDGA-Dataset/README.md

 | `split_N_hybrid.py`      | HQSL scaled to N clients                           |
 | `centralized_classical.py` | Centralized classical baseline                   |
 | `split_classical.py`     | Classical split learning (

+---

+## Results

+Results, plots, or model outputs will be saved in the `results/' folder.

+---

+## Motivation

+Botnet-based Domain Generation Algorithms (DGAs) are difficult to detect with traditional methods.
+HQSL offers a scalable, distributed, and quantum-enhanced approach to improve generalization and privacy in learning models for DGA detection.

+---
+## Notes

+This repo assumes familiarity with quantum machine learning, split learning, and botnet DGA detection.

+If you are running quantum components, make sure to configure a backend such as IBM Qiskit or Pennylane.